exasol/tableau-connector/doc/developer_guide/developer_guide.md

 ### Run the Tests

-To run the test you need to create the `tableau-server-GUI-tests/src/test/resources/credentials.properties` file with the following content (replace the placeholders for real values):
+To run the tests you need to create the `tableau-server-GUI-tests/src/test/resources/credentials.properties` file with the following content (replace the placeholders for real values):

 ```properties
 TABLEAU_USERNAME=<tableau-server-username>